 What are some healthy sources of carbohydrates?

-To reap the benefits of carbohydrates you should choose carbohydrates that are loaded with nutrients.
-Christie Ferriell a registered dietitian and nutrition manager at Reid Health recommends that you get at least half of your carbohydrates from whole grains.
-Ferriell notes that “whole grains provide fiber that helps you feel full and satisfied with smaller portions.”
-Ferriell recommends that you try making quinoa pilaf with tofu and vegetables a heart-healthy recipe containing fiber- and protein-rich quinoa from Reid’s I Heart Cooking program.
+To reap the benefits of carbohydrates, you should choose carbohydrates loaded with nutrients.
+Get at least half of your carbohydrates from whole grains, which provide fiber that helps you feel full and satisfied with smaller portions.

 Healthy carbohydrate-rich foods (containing 12 grams of carbohydrates or more per serving) include

 - Whole grains: quinoa, amaranth, barley, brown rice, oatmeal, whole-grain pasta and whole-grain breakfast cereals

 - Fruits: berries, citrus fruits, melons, apples, pears, bananas and kiwifruit

 - Starchy vegetables: sweet potatoes, yams, corn. peas and carrots